raulhsant/e-core-roles-service/README.md

 # The Project

-This is a project proposed as a challenge from the E-Core/Tempo recruitment process.
+This is a project proposed as a challenge from the e-Core recruitment process.

 The idea is to provide a service to enhance the existing roles and teams services, with the concept of team roles.